perturbing/vasil-tests/collateral-output-cip-40.md

 # How to use collateral outputs
-In this tutorial we will discuss the usage of the new functionality of collateral outputs [(1)](https://github.com/cardano-foundation/CIPs/blob/138565ea4c2303fabc576c0f7f67228a54124b17/CollateralOutput/README.md).
+In this tutorial, we will discuss the usage of the new functionality of collateral outputs [(1)](https://github.com/cardano-foundation/CIPs/blob/138565ea4c2303fabc576c0f7f67228a54124b17/CollateralOutput/README.md).
 ## What is collateral?
-When an users sends a transaction to the Cardano network that uses a script this inflicts some strain of computation on the validation of that transaction.
-This strain is expressed in the abstract execution units and validators need to be compensated for these calculations.
-If such a transaction is successful the transactions costs that come from the inputs cover these validation costs.
-But if the transaction fails by incorrect executing of the script, these transaction inputs can not cover these fees since they are not spendable without correct execution of the script.
-This while the validator did perform a calculation.
-To cover for this the creator of the transaction also attaches a collateral to the transaction for it to be even considered for validation.
+When users sends a transaction to the Cardano network that uses a script, this inflicts some strain of computation on the validation of that transaction.
+This strain is expressed in the abstract execution units, and validators need to be compensated for these calculations.
+If such a transaction is successful, the transactions costs that come from the inputs cover these validation costs.
+But if the transaction fails by incorrect executing of the script, these transaction inputs cannot cover these fees since they are not spendable without correct execution of the script.
+This, while the validator did perform a calculation.
+To cover for this, the creator of the transaction also attaches a collateral to the transaction for it to be even considered for validation.
 This unspent transaction output is only consumed when the validation of the script execution fails.

 ## What will change in the new Babbage era
-Before the Babbage era there where some restrictions on how and what outputs could be used as collateral inputs.
+Before the Babbage era, there were some restrictions on how and what outputs could be used as collateral inputs.
 Firstly, collateral could only be consumed in its entirety, even if the normal fee for executing the script was less than the value of the collateral given.
-Secondly, outputs that contained native assets where not able to serve as collateral inputs.
-In the new Babbage era users will be able to specify exactly how an output that serves as a collateral input in a transaction can be spend if execution of a script fails.
+Secondly, outputs that contained native assets were not able to serve as collateral inputs.
+In the new Babbage era, users will be able to specify exactly how an output that serves as a collateral input in a transaction can be spent if execution of a script fails.
 This gives the possibility to precisely specify how the collateral is used and creates the possibility for native assets to be also present in the collateral, though they will not serve as a payment for the fee.

 ## An example
-As an example we will construct a transaction that will consume an output that sits at the script address of the following validator.
+As an example, we will construct a transaction that will consume an output that sits at the script address of the following validator.
 ```haskell
 {-# LANGUAGE DataKinds         		#-}
 {-# LANGUAGE NoImplicitPrelude 		#-}